Hide-Koba/webtopSimulator/docs/app-development-guide.md

 -   `index.html`: The main HTML file that hosts the desktop.
 It includes the taskbar (`id="taskbar"`) and the Start Menu panel (`id="start-menu-panel"`).
 -   `style.css`: Global styles for the desktop, icons, windows, taskbar, Start Button, and Start Menu.
+-   `WebDesktopLib.js`: A supporting library providing core functionalities like DOM manipulation (`WebDesktopLib.DOM`), taskbar management (`WebDesktopLib.Taskbar`), storage utilities (`WebDesktopLib.Storage`), and an event bus (`WebDesktopLib.EventBus`).
--   `script.js`: Core JavaScript logic for loading apps, managing the desktop environment, taskbar interactions, Start Menu population and functionality, and window management (drag, resize, maximize, minimize, z-index).
+-   `script.js`: Core JavaScript logic for loading the library, apps, managing the desktop environment, taskbar interactions (via `WebDesktopLib.Taskbar`), Start Menu population and functionality, and window management.
 -   `AppBase.js`: A base class (`AppBase`) that provides common window functionalities.
-Individual apps extend this class.
+Individual apps extend this class and use `WebDesktopLib` for core interactions.
 -   `config.json`: Configuration file listing all available applications, their resources (HTML, CSS, JS file paths), window behavior settings (`defaultWidth`, `defaultHeight`, `resizable`, `maximizable`, `minimizable`), and how they appear in the Start Menu.
 The `initFunction` property here should be the class name of the app.
 -   `apps/`: Directory containing all individual applications.
     -   `apps/YourAppName/`: Each application resides in its own subdirectory.